adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Is this violating DRY principles?

-Attempting to reuse `float: left` as an example is akin to trying to reuse variable names in different Javascript objects.
+Attempting to reuse `float: left` as an example, is akin to trying to reuse variable names in different Javascript objects.
 It's simply not in violation of DRY.

 ## Final thoughts on reuse